 The following section provides information on using logs in the broader Google Cloud.

-Log-based metrics are Cloud Monitoring metrics that are based on the content of log entries.
-If Cloud Logging receives a log entry for a Cloud project that matches the filters of one of the Cloud project's metrics, then that log entry is reflected in the metric data.
+Log-based metrics are Cloud Monitoring metrics that are derived from the content of log entries.
+For example, if Cloud Logging receives a log entry for a Cloud project that matches the filters of one of the Cloud project's metrics, then that log entry is counted in the metric data.

-Sink exclusion filters apply to system-defined user metrics, which count only logs that are included for ingestion by the Cloud project.
+Sink exclusion filters apply to system-defined log-based metrics, which count only logs that are included for ingestion by the Cloud project.

 Sink exclusion filters don't apply to user-defined log-based metrics.
 Even if you exclude logs from being ingested by Cloud Logging API and the logs aren't stored in any Logging buckets, you could see those logs counted in these metrics.

-Log-based metrics apply at the Cloud project level.
-These metrics are calculated by the Log Router and apply to logs only in the Cloud project in which they're received.
+System-defined log-based metrics apply at the Cloud project level.
+These metrics are calculated by the Logs Router and apply to logs only in the Cloud project in which they're received.

 For more information, see Log-based metrics overview.

 To learn about the format of routed log entries and how the logs are organized in destinations, see View logs in sink destinations.